bewithdhanu/html-magnifier/README.md

 <script src="https://cdn.jsdelivr.net/npm/@bewithdhanu/html-magnifier/magnifier.js"></script>
 ```

+**Status:** ✅ Working - This is the fastest CDN to update after npm publish

 ### Option 3: CDN (via unpkg)

-**Note:** unpkg may take a few minutes to index new packages.
+**Note:** unpkg may take 5-15 minutes to index new packages.
 If it doesn't work immediately, use jsDelivr instead.

 ```html
 <!-- Specific version -->